If This Is a Man: Publication

 In January 1947, the manuscript was initially rejected by Einaudi, with the writers Cesare Pavese and Natalia Ginzburg thinking it too early after the war for such an account.
-However Levi managed to find a smaller publisher, De Silva, who printed 2,500 copies of the book, 1,500 of which were sold, mostly in Levi's hometown of Turin.
+However Levi managed to find a smaller publisher, De Silva, who published the book on 11 October 1947.
+They printed 2,500 copies of the book, 1,500 of which were sold, mostly in Levi's hometown of Turin.
+Prior to this, however, five excerpts had been serialised, under its then title Sul fondo (in the Abyss) in a Turin Communist newspaper The People's Friend, between 29 March and 31 May 1947.
 In 1955, Levi signed a contract with Einaudi for a new edition, which was published in 1958.
 The initial printing of 2000 copies was followed by a second of the same size.

 An English translation by Stuart Woolf was published in 1959.
 A German translation by Heinz Reidt appeared in 1961 (titled Ist das ein Mensch?) and a French edition in the same year.

 All translations were completed under Levi's close supervision.
 He was particularly careful to oversee the German translation, writing in The Drowned and the Saved: "I did not trust my German publisher.
 I wrote him an almost insolent letter: I warned him not to remove or change a single word in the text, and I insisted that he send me the manuscript of the translation in batches ...
 I wanted to check on not merely its lexical but also its inner faithfulness."
 Robert S. C. Gordon writes that Levi went on to develop a close relationship with Reidt.
 The German edition contains a special preface addressed to the German people, which Levi said he wrote out of passionate necessity to remind them what they had done.

 If This Is a Man is often published alongside Levi's second work of witness, The Truce (Italian title: La Tregua).
 The English translation of that book was published in 1965, again by Stuart Woolf, and was awarded the John Florio Prize for Italian translation in 1966.